Bradford Literature Festival: History

 In 2021, the festival moved to a hybrid festival, programming 49 live event and 50 digital events, attracting an audience of 114,139 people, with 57% BAME visitors.
-In response to the COVID-19 climate, five Family Fun Days entitled ‘Literature Unlocked’ were held at public parks across the City.
+In response to the COVID-19 climate, five Family Fun Days entitled ‘Literature Unlocked’ were held at public parks across the city.

-In 2022, the10-day literary and cultural celebration attracted 56,338 visitors in June/July 2022, an 81% return on pre-Covid audiences, and was heralded as the “Glastonbury of literature festivals”.
+In 2022, the 10-day literary and cultural celebration attracted 56,338 visitors in June/July 2022, an 81% return on pre-Covid audiences, and was heralded as the “Glastonbury of literature festivals”.
 In just eight years, Bradford Literature Festival established itself as one of the largest literature festivals in the UK and the industry leader for championing socio-economic and ethnic diversity of audiences and artists alike.
 Welcoming audiences from across the Bradford district, the breadth of the UK, and from overseas.

-In 2023, Bradford Literature Festival delivered an acclaimed programme to record-breaking audiences – hailed as their best year yet.
-Attendance doubled to 116,225 with 678 events and 63,350 engagements with children and young people.
+In 2023, attendance doubled to 116,225 with 678 events and 63,350 engagements with children and young people.

 In 2024, Bradford Literature Festival celebrated its 10th anniversary with 699 events across the 10-day festival.
-Attendance increased from 2023 to over 155,900, including 58,700 children and young people.
+Attendance increased to over 155,900, including 58,700 children and young people.
 BLF also unveiled a new partnership with Network Rail, which raised awareness of the festival through takeovers at nine major railway stations across the UK, including five stations in London.
 In 2024, Bradford Literature Festival was awarded the Culture Award at the Yorkshire Post Tourism Awards.
 In 2024, Bradford Literature Festival was also named in the Global Business Awards as Most Diverse & Inclusive Arts Festival - Europe.

-In 2025, Bradford Literature Festival welcomed audiences of over 187,300 to 752 events over the 10 day festival, including 31,690 children and young people.
+In 2025, over 187,300 people, including 31,690 children and young people, attended 752 events during the 10-day festival.
 The festival included 11 exhibitions, and 52 Education sessions for Primary and Secondary students.
 In 2025, BLF partnered with The Reading Agency and BBC Arts to launch The Big Tasty Read, a national celebration of reading and collaboration which recognises the connection between food, culture, and storytelling.
 The campaign was delivered as part of Bradford 2025 City of Culture.
 In 2025, Bradford Literature Festival was nominated for the Community Arts Award at the Yorkshire Choice Awards 2025.
 The festival received Leading Literature Festival from the SME Business Elite Awards 2025, and the Community Engagement Award at the Eastern Eye Arts Culture & Theatre Awards 2025.

+In 2026, 200,915 people attended 762 events with 490 artists.
+As well as the main festival, BLF hosted 12 themed Education Programme days, attended by over 38,000 students from 60 schools.

+The 2027 edition of the festival is scheduled to take place from 11 to 20 June 2027.